mcmtilman/MathRules/README.md

 * an index in a parameter list;
 * an if-then-else condition;
 * a (recursive) function call;
-* mapping a function onto a list of variable.
+* mapping a function onto a list of values.

 ## Dependencies

 MathRules depends on the *swift-numerics* package.

+## Compatibility

+SwiftPuLP was tested on macOS Big Sur 11.6.1 with XCode 13.1.

 ## Status

-Very early draft, with cleanup, renaming, unit testing and documentation to do first.
+Work in progress.